-Since 1984, The Performing Animal Welfare Society (PAWS) has been at the forefront of efforts to rescue and provide appropriate, humane sanctuary for
+Since 1984, The Performing Animal Welfare Society (PAWS) has been at the forefront of efforts to rescue and provide appropriate, humane sanctuary for animals

-a sanctuary where rescued animals can live in peace and contentment with appropriate housing, food, and veterinary care.
+where rescued animals can live in peace and contentment with appropriate housing, food, and veterinary care.

 The Conservation Challenge